It’s “What have you been watching?”, your chance to recommend anything you’ve been watching this week

 1×8 – God I’m Tired

 A good summary of the show in the episode title, as I am indeed tired of Killing Eve.
 It’s a shame because it started so well and whenever Phoebe Waller-Bridge was writing it, it was both stylish and funny – this occasionally surprise-packed season finale being no exception.
 Yet, the rest of the time it was dull and often nonsensical, being a collection of spy clichés and dodgy lesbian stereotypes (Ed: is the stereotype of the mentally disturbed, stalker lesbian now so old and forgotten that it’s stopped being a stereotype?
 Discuss).
-The fact (spoiler) the show kept killing off all the funny cast members didn’t help either.
+The fact (spoiler) (spoiler alert) the show kept killing off all the funny cast members didn’t help either.

 All the same, despite being considerable style over substance, not worthless, since at the very least it should make a star of Jodie Comer and it’s given Kim Bodnia his first decent TV role post-Bron/Broen (The Bridge).
 And if PW-B decides to write all the episodes next season, I’ll definitely be back for more.